7 Ways To Improve Remote Team Communication

 - Video conferencing software: Use Zoom to host video calls and collaborate in real-time.

-- File sharing tools: Sync and share files safely with teams members with cloud storage apps like Google Drive or Dropbox.
+- File sharing tools: Sync and share files safely with cloud storage apps like Google Drive, Dropbox, or Studocu.

-- Screen recording apps: Apps like Loom and CloudApp let you record your screen while you share knowledge, explain problems, and give directions.
+- Screen recording apps: Apps like Loom, Loom alternatives and CloudApp let you record your screen while you share knowledge, explain problems, and give directions.

 2. Set guidelines for communication

 It is wrong to assume that once your team has the right tools, everything else will fall into place.
 Effective communication in remote teams doesn’t happen spontaneously.